ShizukaDonaghue/happy-beans/README.md

 The recipes which are not yet published are marked with red [Draft] next to the title so that they can be easily identified.
 Users can manage their own recipes from here by clicking anywhere on the recipe card, which directs them to the Recipe Details page.

-If there are no recipes to display, Post a Recipe and Browse Recipes buttons are available.
+If there are no recipes to display, Post a Recipe and Browse Recipes buttons are displayed here instead.

 <img src="docs/images/no-recipes.png" width=800>

 ### Post Recipe Page

-Post Recipe page is accessed from the Post a Recipe button on the Home page or the Post a Recipe link on the navigation bar, which are available for logged-in users.
+Post Recipe page is accessed from the Post a Recipe button on the Home page or the Post a Recipe link on the navigation bar, which are available to logged-in users.
 Users can fill in the form to share their own creations with the community.
 The form is easy to understand and users can opt to use bullet points for the ingredients and cooking method to organise the contents.
 Users can upload a recipe image, or if they choose not to, a default image is displayed as the recipe image.